-Following completion of the 2012 exploration program and the receipt of the geochemical results from that program, UEX intends to update the mineral resource estimates for the Shea Creek deposits incorporating the drilling results from the 2010, 2011 and 2012 drilling campaigns.
+The Company has engaged an independent consultant who will, following completion of the 2012 exploration program and the receipt of the geochemical results from that program, update the mineral resource estimates for the Shea Creek deposits incorporating the drilling results from the 2010, 2011 and 2012 drilling campaigns.
+UEX anticipates that the updated resource estimate will be completed in the first guarter of 2013.

-Management's Discussion and Analysis Six months ended June 30, 2012 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis Nine months ended September 30, 2012 (Expressed in Canadian dollars, unless otherwise noted)